LeeYuan2025/intent-consistency-eval/README.md

 # Intent Consistency Evaluation

-This repository contains a minimal, evaluation-focused prototype for analyzing cross-context and temporal consistency patterns in large language model responses.

-The work is intended strictly for diagnostic and research purposes.
-It does not perform decision-making, enforcement, deployment, or end-user interaction.

 ## Motivation

-This work is motivated by the need for earlier visibility into latent model intent inconsistencies that may not be observable through traditional output-level evaluation alone.
+This repository is a minimal evaluation-focused prototype designed to investigate cross-context and temporal consistency patterns in large language model behavior.
+The goal is to provide earlier, diagnostic visibility into latent model consistency instability that may not be visible through traditional output-only evaluation.

 ## Overview

-Current alignment and safety approaches are effective at constraining observable outputs.
-This prototype explores whether simple consistency checks across prompt variations and multi-turn contexts can provide earlier visibility into potential intent-level instability.
+Current evaluation and alignment approaches constrain observable outputs and enforce compliance criteria.
+However, they offer limited visibility into potential intent-level drift under prompt variation, extended interaction, or surface-level strategic behavior.

-The system produces descriptive signals only and is designed to support human-in-the-loop evaluation and failure-mode analysis.
+This work explores whether simple consistency measurements can produce descriptively useful signals that support human-in-the-loop evaluation and failure-mode analysis.

 ## Minimal Reproducible Test (MRT)

-A minimal reproducible test is included to demonstrate:
+A Minimal Reproducible Test (MRT) is included to demonstrate:
 - Cross-context consistency measurement
-- Temporal stability across short dialogue horizons
+- Temporal stability across short interaction sequences
 - Clearly defined operational limits

 The MRT uses short dialogue snippets and controlled prompt variations.
-No optimization objective or behavioral control is introduced.

-To run the MRT, see examples in the included script/notebook and adjust only minimal configuration parameters; no external dependencies are required.
+Example code and configuration demonstrate how to run the MRT with minimal setup.

 ## Scope and Limitations

-- Evaluation and analysis only
+- Diagnostic and research use only
-- Non-decisional and non-normative
+- Non-decisional and non-normative evaluation
 - No policy enforcement or automated actions
-- Not intended for production or consumer-facing use
+- Not intended for commercial deployment or user-facing products

-This repository is intended for use by researchers and evaluators only; not for use in commercial products or consumer-facing applications.
+- Intended for human-in-the-loop analysis, not autonomous usage

+## Getting Started

+Clone the repository and inspect the included examples to understand how consistency signals are generated and interpreted.
+See example scripts for usage patterns and minimal configuration.

 ## License

-This project is released under the MIT License.
+This repository is released under the MIT License.